Supportive services for patients with cancer

 Spiritual care: We've dedicated ourselves to a healing approach that not only attacks the disease, but also considers the whole person.
 Spirituality is one of the most important aspects in patient care.
 We offer spiritual care to provide support, hope, healing and compassion.
 Our care team includes a chaplain to coordinate spiritual support for patients, family members and staff.

-Financial guidance: Fear, anxiety and stress are common responses among cancer patients and their families.
+Financial support: Fear, anxiety and stress are common responses among cancer patients and their families.
 Add the burden of financial concerns, and anyone could easily feel overwhelmed.
 Each step of the way, our financial team members work with you to discuss financial options, address any issues and simplify the process.
 It’s our promise to do everything possible to ensure you get the most complete care available, regardless of your ability to pay.

 CARE House: Since outpatient treatment sessions may require overnight stays, we offer comfortable accommodations in a homelike environment for the patient and caregiver at the Marian Hoogenboom CARE House.
 The CARE House is on the Goshen Health campus and is available at no cost to our patients who live farther than 60 miles away.